cmilr/Git-Beautify-For-MacOS-Terminal/README.md

 git config --global color.status.branch "yellow normal bold" git config --global color.status.header "white normal bold"
 ```
-Now you'll need to update your .bash_profile with the contents of the bash_profile file included in the repo.
+Now you'll need to update your .bash_profile with the contents of the bash_profile included in the repo.
 The easiest way to do this will be to first *show all hidden files* on your system, because .bash_profile is usually set to invisible.
 You can show hidden files by pasting the following command into your terminal.

 ```sh
 defaults write com.apple.finder AppleShowAllFiles YES; killall Finder /System/Library/CoreServices/Finder.app